 What accounts of mental structure make the best sense of resistance to knowledge?

-To what extent can we truly think of ourselves as in control, including in our attempts to find knowledge?
+To what extent are we really in control in our attempts to find knowledge?

 3/6

-What role do models & analogue animal experiments play in scientific knowledge?
+What role do models play in scientific knowledge?

-How should we understand the application of scientific knowledge in a way that makes sense of resistance and hostility to knowledge?
+Can the philosophy of science make sense of resistance and hostility to knowledge?

 4/6